uvarc/rc-website/content/post/maintenance-announcement.md

 ## II.  **Updates to software modules**
 ### _New and updated modules_:
+{{% callout %}}
 The following software modules either replace older versions or are new to Rivanna:

     - pgi/19.7

     - openmpi/3.1.4 (for all GCC and PGI compilers -- be sure to remove any referece to 2.1.5 in your scripts)

     - cuda/10
+{{% /callout %}}

 ### _Removed modules_:
+{{% callout %}}
 The following software modules were removed from Rivanna during the maintenance period:

     - cellranger/2.1.1 (replaced with cellranger/3.1.0)